hajnalmt/little-laravel-blog/README.md

 and on [http://localhost/](http://localhost/) the application shall be ready.

-If you have dns issues with the last command still.
-Please add the google DNS server to your /etc/resolv.conf file:
+On mac and linux you should be fine, but if you have dns issues with the last command still, then please add the google DNS server to your /etc/resolv.conf file:

 ```
 echo "nameserver 8.8.8.8" >> /etc/resolv.conf